WilliamKohlman/week-two/notes.md

 I really wanted to get into the bonus work this week becaus the topic really interested me, and transcribing videos (And downloading youtube videos...) is interesting and I wanted to play around in it.
 I may use some of my free time on Victoria Day to go back to it, or I may just take the whole day off and re-visit this later.

+### Other
+I think I did a better job of characterizing what I accomplished this week, and the errors faced, however I am still working on detailing and discussing everything I've done instead of just showing the finished project so feedback is appreciated.